engula/engula/docs/design.md

 - *Compute* runs stateless data API services.
 For example, KV, SQL, or GraphQL.
 - *Journal* is an abstraction to store real-time data streams.
 For example, transaction logs.
 - *Storage* is an abstraction to store immutable data objects.
 For example, SSTables or Parquet tables.
-- *Warehouse* is an abstraction based on Storage to provide versioned metadata and atomic metadata operations.
+- *Manifest* is an abstraction on top of Storage to provide versioned metadata and atomic metadata operations.
 - *Background* is an abstraction to run background jobs on-demand.
 For example, compactions or garbage collections.

 These modules have varied resource requirements, which allows Engula to take full advantage of different resources.
-Engula intends to shift most foreground computation to Compute, background computation to Background, and then make the cost of stateful modules (Journal, Storage, and Warehouse) as low as possible.
+Engula intends to shift most foreground computation to Compute, background computation to Background, and then make the cost of stateful modules (Journal, Storage, and Manifest) as low as possible.

 Engula modules also expose extensible APIs that allow different implementations.
 Engula provides some built-in implementations for common use cases.
 For example, Storage offers a local implementation based on the local file system and a remote implementation based on gRPC services.
 For a specific application, users can choose the appropriate implementations or build their own ones.
 Uses can also use an individual module outside of Engula.